 Seniors and others can protect themselves from acquiring the bacteria by regularly washing their hands.
 Keep fingernails short to prevent bacteria from accumulating underneath them.
 Do not share cosmetics or personal hygiene items.
 Avoid using unwashed towels formerly used by another person.
 If your loved one has an open sound, keep the area clean and covered to prevent contamination.
 If a physician prescribes an antibiotic, have your loved one take the entire medication for the length of time recommended.

 Hygiene, diet, and exercise are key components in keeping your loved one free of illnesses like MRSA.
 To learn more about disease prevention, call Home Care Assistance of Albuquerque at 505-798-0800 today.
-We are a trusted provider of senior care in Albuquerque that encourages seniors to eat healthy foods, exercise regularly and maintain personal hygiene in order to boost physical and emotional wellbeing.
+We are a trusted provider of home care Albuquerque that encourages seniors to eat healthy foods, exercise regularly and maintain personal hygiene in order to boost physical and emotional wellbeing.
 Remember to schedule a free consultation when you call today.